 - TreeMap: Stores entries in sorted order within a tree structure, implementing the

-interface. - HashMap: Does not guarantee order but uses hashing to store objects.
+NavigableMapinterface. - HashMap: Does not guarantee order but uses hashing to store objects.
 The

-subclass maintains insertion order or order of last access. - Hashing: Converts an object into a numeric value (hash value) using the
+LinkedHashMapsubclass maintains insertion order or order of last access. - Hashing: Converts an object into a numeric value (hash value) using the

-method.
-Custom objects need their ownhashCode
+hashCodemethod.
+Custom objects need their ownhashCodeimplementation. - HashCode Rules:

 - Must consistently produce the same integer for the same object.